gajus/brim/README.md

 There are several pre-conditions, such as that there has to be enough content to enable user to scroll.
 Furthermore, [there is no way of calculating the dimensions of the minimal-ui](http://stackoverflow.com/questions/26801943/how-to-get-the-window-size-of-fullscreen-view-when-not-in-fullscreen) using the `screen` variables, and thus no way of telling when user is in the minimal-ui.

+Brim tackles all of the issues associated with determining when user is in the minimal-ui, a method of instructing user to enter the minimal-ui, and a mechanism to lock user in the minimal-ui following the spec defined in the iOS 7.1.

 ## The Underlying Implementation